Ahket-net/docs/MD/CADET Reference Manual.md

 CLT is a JSON schema describing the blueprint of a claim.
 It could be considered as an "empty form".

 **Components**:
-- `variables` that describe the variables of the template.
+- `variables`: Describe the variables of the template.

 - `SimplePresentation`: Is a "string" that provides concise textual representation of the variables, each represented as `{variable name : variable type}`.
 It is used when demonstrating or educating about CADET structures.
    - Example: "Driver License of {name:text} who lives in {address:text}"
    - Example: "File Attachment {passport: attachment}"
-   - Example: In case a variable that is `CL`, `ACL` or `ATT` (see below), "Attested Balance is {account balance: ACL}"
+- A variable can be `CL`, `ACL` or `ATT` (see below).
+   - Example: "Attested Balance is {account balance: ACL}"

-- `ReaderFriendlyFormat`: Is a reformatting of the SimplePresentation of an object using indentations and line breaks to make it easier to read.
-It is used when demonstrating or educating about CADET structures.
+- `ReaderFriendlyFormat`: Is a representation form that differs from SimplePresentation of an element as it uses indentations and line breaks to make it easier to read.
+It is used for demonstrations or educating about CADET structures.

 - `FormalText`: Is the formal layout to present a thorough textual representation.
 It ALWAYS includes a boilerplate clause that is appropriate for the type of document being templates.
 The boilerplate clause should reflect the legal and formal aspects relevant to the specific type of document.
 It is used as the primary presentation to the public.
    - Example: "Driver License \n Name: {name:text} \n Address: {address:text}".
-   - Note that if `FormalText` is not provided, then the `ReaderFriendlyFormat` acts as `FormalText`, and ADDING to it a relevant boilerplate clause.
+   - Note that if a `FormalText` is not provided for an element, then its `ReaderFriendlyFormat` is used as `FormalText` with the addition of its relevant boilerplate clause at the end.

 ### Examples of CLT: